kestra-io/docs/content/blogs/2024-10-DD-workflow-tools-comparison.md

 These tools are particularly useful for building and managing pipelines, automating business processes, and running batch operations.
 They ensure reliability by handling task retries in case of failures, provide fault tolerance to avoid disruptions, and deliver scalability to grow with your needs.
 This is especially important when dealing with large-scale distributed environments, where managing tasks manually would be impractical and error-prone.

 ## How to Choose a Workflow Orchestration Tool?
-When choosing the best workflow orchestration tool, it’s important to think beyond just the immediate needs of your project.
+When choosing the best workflow orchestration tool for your needs, it’s important to think beyond just the immediate needs of your project.
 The tool you're choosing, in fact, should not only be a good fit for today's needs: it also must be able to scale with your future workflows.

 So, here’s a look at the key factors to consider when making your choiche: